LLLiPhys/ML-Python/README.md

-Machine Learning with Python, which contains code tutorials (from Kaggle) and case studies (home-made).
+Machine Learning with Python, which contains:

 - Number of Hotel Clicks (Home Made): Build ML models to predict the number of clicks of a hotel